MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/ns-d3d10umddi-d3d11ddiarg_createdeferredcontext.md

 [in/out] A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/dn458988">D3DWDDM1_3DDI_DEVICEFUNCS</a> structure that the user-mode display driver fills with a table of its functions for the deferred context.
 The Direct3D runtime uses these functions to communicate with the user-mode display driver.

 Supported starting with Windows 8.1.

-#### - p11UMCallbacks

-[in] A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff542137">D3D11DDI_CORELAYER_DEVICECALLBACKS</a> structure that contains a table of Direct3D 11 runtime callback functions that the driver can use to access core user-mode runtime functionality.

 ## -see-also